Fedorrychkov/svrlab.marketplace/README.md

+# SVR Market
+---
+This application developed for my father.
+But, i think, this project can used like boilerplate for development some markets.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>